July 10, 2019

 If your company has been strictly internally focused and forgotten about the competition, one way to mitigate this process is through Competitive Scenario Planning.
 Through this intensive process, you’ll get your employees together and ‘become’ the competitor.
 Who are they?
 What’s driving their strategy?
 Advertising?
 Sales materials?
 Digital?
 How are they presenting themselves?

 To do this requires a lot of preparation work and getting the right people involved.
-You want to examine any sales and share data as well as consumer preference and satisfaction you can get your hands on.
-And it’s great to have the formal market research data, but if you don’t, not to worry, as there’s a lot on social media, ratings, and reviews you can find.
-Examine the competitive marketing materials and how they position themselves.
+You want to examine sales and share any data on consumer preference and satisfaction you can get your hands on.
+It’s great to have the formal market research data, but if you don’t, not to worry, as you can find a lot of information on social media, online ratings, and online reviews.
+Examine your competition’s marketing materials and how they position themselves.

-It is good to gather this information for all your major competitors and then put it all up in a room and share it with your team.
+It’s good to put all the information you’ve gathered on all your major competitors up in a room and share it with your team.
 Make sure to get different perspectives in the analysis, and completing a SWOT analysis and / or PESTLE analysis is always good.
-This helps gain not only a good view of what you think are the competitors’ advantages and disadvantages but also what other external factors may influence or impact you and your competitors.
+This helps you gain not only a good view of what you think are the competitors’ advantages and disadvantages, but also what other external factors may influence or impact you and your competitors.

-Michele is Aspirant's Director of Marketing & Sales, and is a senior marketer and facilitator with 25 years of extensive experience in brand management, strategy development, design thinking, and innovation.
+Michele is Aspirant's Director of Marketing & Innovation, and is a senior marketer and facilitator with 25 years of extensive experience in brand management, strategy development, Design Thinking, and innovation.
 She works with various corporations and non-profit businesses as a consultant to help them grow their business through strong strategy, marketing plans, and skills development.
 She has worked with companies in the Fortune 100 and Global 1000 as well as mid-sized companies in a range of industries, with a focus on healthcare.